Testing for an Android project š

 Instrumented Tests

-- Real device (Physical device)
+- Real devices (Physical device)

-- Virtual device (Android emulator)
+- Virtual devices (Android emulator)

 Instrumented Tests for Android can be classified into: